-In the event of a significant emergency or dangerous situation involving an immediate threat to the health or safety of the Tufts community, Tufts University will, led by the Director of Emergency Management or other authorized official as described in this document, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
-University administrators, led by the Director of Emergency Management, will confirm the emergency, determine the content of the notification, and select the appropriate method(s) of delivery, which may include email, paper postings, or activation of TuftsAlert (emergency alert system).
-In the case of an immediate threat, the University Police supervisor on-duty at the time of the emergency will confirm the threat, determine what alert message to send, and direct a member of the Department of Public and Environmental Safety to activate TuftsAlert.
-Messages will be sent to all community members on the affected campus(es), and will contain only a very brief description of the type of emergency along with instructions on how to protect yourself – it’s critical that recipients of the alert message follow the instructions immediately.
+In the event of a significant emergency or a dangerous situation involving an immediate threat to the health or safety of the Tufts community, Tufts University will, led by the Director of Emergency Management or other authorized official as described in this document, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the TuftsAlert notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+Prior to initiating the notification system, the authorized official, will confirm the emergency, determine the content of the notification, and select the appropriate method(s) of delivery, which may include email, text and voice messaging.
+In the case of an immediate threat, the authorized official will send or direct a member of the Department of Public Safety to activate TuftsAlert.
+Messages will be sent to all community members and will contain only a very brief description of the type of emergency along with instructions on how to protect themselves.
 After the initial alert message, additional information may be distributed by another alert message, by email, or by web at www.tufts.edu and announcements.tufts.edu.
 All TuftsAlert messages will be sent to all campuses regardless of location of the emergency.
 The larger community – beyond students, faculty, and staff – may access information at announcements.tufts.edu.